hurairamuzammal/OR_PROJECT/README.md

 ## License

-© 2024 PP Chemicals.
+© 2024 The Best Laboratory Pakistan.
 All rights reserved.